realtaraharris/arezzo/BareMetal/README.md

 - [ ] handle screen rotation correctly
 - [ ] undo feature

-- [ ] square end cap bug: caps are not perfectly normal to start/end line segments
+- [x] no end cap bug: caps are not perfectly normal to start/end line segments
 - [ ] unit tests on quadratic, cubic beziers

-- [ ] round line caps
+- [x] round line caps
 - [ ] quadtree structure to store beziers
 - [ ] zoom feature
 - [ ] identify hook on pen missing, use it to push a `PenUp`